 Leonard Cohen has been called brilliant, unique, and charming but never, to my knowledge, prolific.
 Between 1967, when his debut album appeared, and 2011—nearly half a century later—he issued a grand total of 11 studio LPs.
 During one nine-year stretch, he offered no new material at all.

 But the pace has picked up in recent years.
-He released excellent studio albums in 2012 and 2014 and has supplemented three earlier concert discs with four more, including this new package, which collects 2012 and 2013 concert and soundcheck performances from around the world.
+He released excellent studio albums in 2012 and 2014 and has supplemented three earlier concert discs with four more, including this new package, Can’t Forget—A Souvenir of the Grand Tour, which collects 2012 and 2013 concert and soundcheck performances from around the world.
 (I have an advance copy of the CD, which is due out May 12.)

 Do we really need a seventh live set from a guy who has delivered fewer than twice that number of studio albums?
 I guess that depends on how much his music means to you.
 One thing’s for sure, though: the quality is top-notch throughout.
 Cohen sounds thoroughly engaged here and sings masterfully, and his band—particularly Javier Mas (guitars, laud, archilaud, banduria) and violinist Alex Bublitchi—complement him beautifully.
 Listening to these tracks, moreover, you’ll see why Cohen invariably uses the word “sublime” when introducing backup singers Hattie and Charley Webb.